AakashMogulla/Team-Achievers/README.md

 verification.
-• If landlord rejects the request the process is terminated and tenant cannot update their address [18:15, 10/30/2021] Varshitha Mlr: Tenant is given access to make minor changes like adding landmarks etc. but they are not permitted to make major changes.
+• If landlord rejects the request the process is terminated and tenant cannot update their address Tenant is given access to make minor changes like adding landmarks etc. but they are not permitted to make major changes.
 • Aadhaar website tracks the address of the landlord that